 Fencing is a competitive sport involving swords.
 Fencing has been one of the events in every modern Olympic games, and is a recognized NCAA sport.
 USA Fencing (formerly the United States Fencing Association) is the governing body in the US for Olympic fencing, recognized by the International Fencing Federation and the US Olympic Committee.
 The Colorado Division represents USA Fencing in the state of Colorado.
 This web site provides a variety of divisional information.

-If you are an experienced fencer interesting in participating in Colorado, you are probably interested in the page listing contact information for fencing clubs in the state.
+If you are an experienced fencer interested in participating in Colorado, you are probably interested in the page listing contact information for fencing clubs in the state.
 If you are interested in beginning fencing, many of the clubs offer regular beginners classes.
 Beginners classes are also taught by several of the municipal recreation centers along the Front Range.

 The Division maintains a modest set of electric scoring equipment.
 Please follow the "Division Equipment" link in the navigation column to the left for more information.